NightMachinary/thelounge-docker-prod-master/README.md

 ```
 ### Adding themes

-themes can be added as follows:
+Themes can be added as follows:
 ```
 $ docker exec --user node -it [container_id] node index install thelounge-theme-name
 ```